 This retrieval cord is used to pull the fifi off a placement easily, but many users don’t realise this, meaning they fiddle around with their fingers in order to pull it off.
-This is either a small loop, or a single strand of cord tied at either end with a sliding double fisherman’s knot (3mm perlon).
-A loop means you can clip the fifi out of the way, but personally I prefer a single strand about 10cm in length.
-For tagging a larger diameter cord need to be used (4-5mm) so this should be taken into account when buying, although for serous soloists the best option is to use Petzl’s Fifi as this is designed for tagging.
+This is either a small loop or a single strand of cord tied at either end with a sliding double fisherman’s knot (3mm perlon).
+A loop means you can clip the fifi out of the way, but personally, I prefer a single strand about 10cm in length.
+For tagging a larger diameter cord need to be used (4-5mm) so this should be taken into account when buying, although for serious soloists the best option is to use Petzl’s Fifi as this is designed for tagging.
 I will save the subject of tagging for another time!

 CONNECTING THE FIFI

 The fifi is tied or larks footed to the belay loop.
 The length of extension between the fifi and the harness is important, and most people make this far too short, believing that a shorter loop will get them higher on a piece when aiding.
-In fact a longer loop (20-30cm) works best as it allows you to easily place and remove the fifi, and with the right technique you can still get high.
+In fact, a longer loop (20-30cm) works best as it allows you to easily place and remove the fifi, and with the right technique, you can still get high.
 Also having some distance will often mean you can step higher, with a short loop simply pulling you too close to the gear.

 A longer length of connection also means the hook can be easily tucked into your waist belt when not needed, important when using it for emergencies.

 Personally, I use either 5 mm cord, 5mm Dyneema or a 30 cm 8mm sling for this job (the 8mm sling is larks footed to the fifi then the harness, and allows me to remove it when it’s no longer needed).
 For aid climbing, the fifi is tied directly to my belay loop with an overhand knot, with a single strand going to the fifi, where it’s attached with a sliding double fisherman’s knot.
 This creates a clean connection.